Pedal Pain-Free: How to Prevent Common Cycling Injuries

 - Ease into longer rides instead of jumping mileage suddenly

 When my knees start talking back, I don’t push through.
-I take a day off, rest, and things usually return to normal pretty quickly.
-Listen to your body — it’ll thank you.
+I take a day off, back off the intensity, and let things calm down.
+That’s not weakness — that’s how you keep riding year after year.

 🧍♂️ Lower Back Pain